 With higher youth unemployment in the North of England, action to develop the skills and employment opportunities of young people is essential to address inequalities.
-Ineffective school-to-work transitions for those young people that do not go to university has been identified as a problem that is increasing youth unemployment.28 This has led to calls for an increase in technical apprenticeships to develop the skills that are needed by employers.28 Whilst there has been a large increase in apprenticeships in recent years, there has not been sufficient growth in the technical subjects needed by employers.
-The public sector has been criticized for being significantly underrepresented in apprenticeships, despite having the requisite roles.28 The public sector remains a large employer in the North of England and should be leading the way in expanding the number of apprenticeships available in the required technical fields.
+Ineffective school-to-work transitions for those young people that do not go to university has been identified as a problem that is increasing youth unemployment.
+This has led to calls for an increase in technical apprenticeships to develop the skills that are needed by employers.
+Whilst there has been a large increase in apprenticeships in recent years, there has not been sufficient growth in the technical subjects needed by employers.
+The public sector has been criticized for being significantly underrepresented in apprenticeships, despite having the requisite roles.
+The public sector remains a large employer in the North of England and should be leading the way in expanding the number of apprenticeships available in the required technical fields.

-Return-to-work programmes can mitigate the health effects of unemployment as well as improve employment prospects good job, particularly those young people who don't go to university.
+good job, particularly those young people who don't go to university.
 This would involve giving local areas greater control over resources administered by the Skills Funding Agency, so that they can shape further education and training provision and apprenticeships to support local economic priorities and sectors now and in the future.
 Public sector partners along with private sector employers can then maximise the opportunities for training through apprenticeships.
 Better integrating vocational training into employment support programmes such as the Work Programme would further improve employment prospects for those out of the labour market.